ServiceInnovationLab/bagel-box/_posts/2019-11-05-intro-to-machine-learning.md

 ## What it involves

-### Machine learning isn't magic... but it is pretty neat

 It is a blanket term for algorithms that learn from the past to predict future data.

 <div class="c-explanation">